srph/klass/readme.md

 ## What, Why, How?

-Let's say, we want to create a class named `SessionManager`.
-It's an abstraction above a native session implementaton.
+We want to create a class named `SessionManager`, an abstraction above a native (or whatevah) session implementaton.

 ```js
 /**